-Claris is a Project Manager for CCG Inc. She graduated from CSUN with a Bachelor of Science in Civil Engineering and is currently working on her Masters in Structural Engineering.
+Claris is a Civil Engineering Associate at the Los Angeles Department of Water and Power.
+She graduated from CSUN with a Bachelor of Science in Civil Engineering and is currently working on her Masters in Structural Engineering.
 As a freshman, she first became involved with ASCE through Steel Bridge.
 Her passion for the organization led her to branch out to other aspects of ASCE by becoming Concrete Canoe Aesthetics Lead, Secretary, and President during her four years at CSUN.
 Claris is a major foodie and you can catch her eating KBBQ or snapping pics of her food.

 Claris Rivera - University Outreach

 Los Angeles Department of Water and Power - LA Younger Member Forum

 Gurjot is a Water Resources Engineer for Craftwater Engineering, a small stormwater engineering consulting firm focusing on Safe,Clean Water projects across the Southern California region.
 He graduated from UC Berkeley with a Masters in Environmental Engineering in May 2020 and a B.S. in Environmental Science from UCLA in June 2019.
 He has always been incredibly enthusisatic and passionate about environmental and water resources engineering and worked as a Project Director for the Environmenal Design project and was Founder/President of the UCLA American Water Works Association at UCLA.
 Gurjot is an amatuer photographer, vinyl enthusiast, loyal LA foodie and eager hiker!

 Craftwater Engineering - LA Younger Member Forum